Welcome Week: August 29- September 3

 Just like regular class attendance has a positive impact on academic success, attending Welcome Week will enhance your academic experience by helping you get acquainted with the U and build a sense of community…before your first semester starts.
 Welcome Week is the University’s way of ensuring you have a purposeful start to your college journey.

 Keep in mind for freshmen students in CSE, CFANS, CLA or CEHD you will be enrolled in a required class that includes Welcome Week activities and it is a required component of the Nature of Life course for CBS students.

 Not convinced?
 How about this research…

 We know that students who attend Welcome Week have a greater sense of belonging and higher fall & spring gpas than students who did not have Welcome Week.

-Note: Any student granted an exemption will still be required to participate in certain Welcome Week activities, including Convocation, College Day programming, and U of M Day events.
+Any student granted an approved absence will still be required to participate in certain Welcome Week activities, including Convocation, college-specific programming, and U of M events.

 Welcome Week Small Group Community